 Marcus J. Molinaro was elected as Dutchess County’s 7th County Executive in November 2011.
 At 36, he took office as the youngest County Executive in county history.
-He was re-elected for a second term in 2015.
+He was re-elected for a third term in 2019.

 Marc Molinaro was first elected to public office at the age of 18 in 1994, serving on the Village of Tivoli Board of Trustees.
 In 1995, he became the youngest mayor in the United States.
 He was re-elected mayor five times and elected four times to the Dutchess County Legislature.
 In 2006, he brought his passion for public service to Albany when elected to represent the 103rd District in the New York State Assembly.
-As County Executive, Marc was named in 2015 as Second Vice President for the New York State Association of Counties (NYSAC) and continues to serve on the board of directors.
+As County Executive, Marc serves as Second Vice President for the New York State Association of Counties (NYSAC).

 Marc has been an innovator in New York, establishing a holistic approach to dealing with residents’ health.
 By combining the former departments of Health and Mental Hygiene into the Department of Behavioral and Community Health (DBCH), Marc focused on population health in Dutchess County, looking at the health of the whole person – both the physical and the mental health – to best serve his or her needs.

 Established in 2015, Marc’s inclusive “ThinkDIFFERENTLY” initiative is a call to action, a challenge for Dutchess County residents to look at the potential in their neighbors with special needs instead of dwelling on their differences.
 “ThinkDIFFERENTLY” asks individuals, businesses, communities and municipalities to break down barriers for residents with special needs.
 In 2016, he appointed Dutchess County’s Deputy Commissioner for Special Needs, the first such position in New York State who serves as an advocate for individuals and families with special needs and abilities.
-Marc has also brought his “ThinkDIFFERENTLY” message statewide, holding forums across New York State to encourage other communities to embrace the initiative; several dozen have since adopted “ThinkDIFFERENTLY” resolutions, showing their support for residents of all abilities.
+Marc has also brought his “ThinkDIFFERENTLY” message statewide, holding forums across New York State to encourage other communities to embrace the initiative; more than 100 communities across New York State and even across the nation have since adopted “ThinkDIFFERENTLY” resolutions, showing their support for residents of all abilities.

 Marc has been leader on Open Space Protection and Farmland Preservation, an advocate to preserve the Hudson River Valley Greenway and a supporter of the Greenway Compact.
 In 2013, the New York State Senate appointed him to the Greenway Heritage Conservancy for the Hudson River Valley.
 In 2014, Marc was honored by the Pace University Land Use Law Center as the recipient of its Groundbreaker’s Award given to a graduate of the Center's Land Use Leadership Alliance (LULA) Training Program.